 A hungry digital chicken, a living room made of trash, an armed My Little Pony figurine.
 The work of UK-raised, US-based new media artist Neil Mendoza reaches into the digital realm from the physical, combining sculptural objects and software systems to provoke humor, nostalgia, and reflection on the ecosystems that govern us.

-Mendoza has taught courses on art and technology at Stanford University and UCLA (The University of California, Los Angeles).
+Mendoza has taught courses on art and technology at Stanford University and UCLA.
 He has exhibited at the Barbican Center, Kinetica, Minnesota Street Projects, and has worked with clients such as Adidas, Nokia, and Wired Magazine.

 When did you start to find your voice in creative coding—combining art with technology?